 You know and love our Paleo Butter Chicken: it’s easy, it’s paleo-ized, and it’s DAMN GOOD.
-Now, new and improved, you can enjoy your favorite dinner (and omelette with the leftovers) in a fraction of the time with this pressure cooker butter chicken.
-(By the way, that is a Youtube video of my first time with an Instant Pot at the top of the page).
+Now, new and improved, you can enjoy your favorite dinner (and omelette with the leftovers) in a fraction of the time with this Instant Pot butter chicken.
+By the way, above is a video of my first time with an Instant Pot.

 Since this is all about saving time and getting incredible food into you fast, I’m gonna keep this short, and get you straight into the recipe.
 BUT, before I do, I need to tell you two things.

 So.
-When I make my original paleo butter chicken, simmering a Costco-sized pack worth of chicken can take 45-60 minutes (over an hour with prep), but using the Instant Pot took only 8 minutes to cook the chicken!
-And using the pressure cooker requires very little time for you to be “hands-on”!
+When I make my original paleo butter chicken, simmering a Costco-sized pack worth of chicken can take 45-60 minutes (over an hour with prep).
+But using the Instant Pot took only 8 minutes to cook the chicken!
+And using the Instant Pot requires very little “hands-on” time!
 Here’s the full breakdown of time:

 OK, one more thing: I decided to name my Instant Pot “Maximus”, ’cause he kicks ass!

-My original recipe had some issues coming to pressure, but this “new and improved” version is even better!
+My original recipe had some issues coming to pressure, but this “new and improved” version of the Instant Pot Butter Chicken is even better!

 - 2–3 lbs (family pack) boneless skinless chicken thighs (cut into bite-sized pieces)

 - 1 1/2 large onions (chopped)

 - 2 1/2 – 3 1/3 tsp salt